Skip to content

 Is It Hard to Get Into West Virginia Northern Community College?
 Acceptance Rate & Requirements

 As a public institution in Wheeling, West Virginia, West Virginia Northern Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 31%.
+The graduation rate is roughly 31%.

 Can I Afford It?